Ron Vlaar: Return to AZ

 Ahead of the 2016–17 season, Vlaar switched number shirt to four and was appointed as AZ Alkmaar's captain.
 At the start of the 2016–17 season, he started the season well for AZ Alkmaar by helping the club win all four of their matches against PAS Giannina and FK Vojvodina in the UEFA Europa League to reach the group stage.
 Vlaar then helped AZ Alkmaar keep a clean sheet in three matches between 28 August 2016 and 18 September 2016.
 However, he suffered a calf injury and was substituted in the 57th minute during a 5–0 loss UEFA Europa League match against Zenit Saint Petersburg on 29 September 2016.
 After being sidelined for three weeks with the injury, Vlaar made his return to the starting line–up against FC Groningen on 23 October 2016, only to suffer another calf injury and was substituted in the 69th minute.
 A week later on 3 November 2016, he made his return to the starting line–up against Maccabi Tel Aviv in the UEFA Europa League and helped the club keep a clean sheet, in a 0–0 draw.
 Vlaar then started in the next four matches before suffering a calf injury that saw him out for two months.
-After being out for two months, it wasn't until on 23 February 2017 when he returned to the starting line–up against Lyon in the second leg of the UEFA Europa League Round of 32 and played the whole game, as AZ Alkmaar lost 7–1 and was out of the tournament.
+After being out for two months, he returned to the starting line–up against Lyon in the second leg of the UEFA Europa League Round of 32 on 23 February 2017 and played the whole game, as AZ Alkmaar lost 7–1 and was out of the tournament.
 Following this, Vlaar regained his first team place, playing in the centre–back position, competing with Rens van Eijden and Luckassen, as well as, retaining his captaincy, but he faced his fitness along the way.
 In the KNVB Cup Final, Vlaar started in the match against Vitesse, as the club lost 2–0.
-Vlaar played all four matches in the league's play–offs for a spot in the UEFA Europa League, as AZ Alkmaar lost on penalties against FC Utrecht following a 3–3 draw on aggragate.
+Vlaar played all four matches in the league's play–offs for a spot in the UEFA Europa League, as AZ Alkmaar lost on penalties against Utrecht following a 3–3 draw on aggregate.
 Reflecting on his first full season at the club, saying: "I am disappointed in this season and also in my own season.
 It has not turned out what I hoped it would be.
 We will have to consult ourselves because we can do much better.
 We have shown that far too little.
 It is difficult to process this disappointment, but we have to move on…" At the end of the 2016–17 season, Vlaar went on to make thirty–four appearances in all competitions.